mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 You could create project template to avoid copy/paste in every new project the same base configuration.

-At Mia Platform, for example, we create a template to configure a project to use auth0, headless cms, api portal and Traefik configuration.
-So for a tenant using this template, create this type of project will be a very simple process.
+At Mia Platform, for example, we create a template to configure a project to use Auth0, headless CMS, API portal and Traefik configuration.
+So for a tenant that uses this template, create this type of project will be a very simple process.

 You can interpolate the template with some project data.
 With mustache, we could iterate through an array, so we can have some configuration iterated for all the environments.
 The values you could use during template interpolation are: